 TRACTION ALOPECIA IS 100 PERCENT PREVENTABLE ONCE YOU REALIZE THAT TIGHT HAIRSTYLES ARE THE SIMPLE CAUSE OF IT.

 Doctors and hair loss experts agree that you can cause irreparable damage if you ignore the signs and symptoms of traction alopecia.
 According to dermatologists, traction alopecia happens over time and is caused by wearing a hairstyle that is simply too tight, which puts stress on the hair follicle at the root.
 Women usually notice something is wrong when hair begins to thin around the hairline or when their hairline has actually receded.
-“The reason for that is these hairs are the weakest and are prone to easily being pulled out when stressed by a tight hairstyle, especially over a long period of time,” explains Dr. Valerie Callender, M.D., board-certified dermatologist, specialist in African-American skin and hair disorders and director of the Callender Skin and Laser Center in Washington, D.C.
+“The reason for that is these hairs are the weakest and are prone to easily being pulled out when stressed by a tight hairstyle, especially over a long period of time,” explains Dr. Valerie Callender, M.D., board-certified dermatologist, a specialist in African-American skin and hair disorders and director of the Callender Skin and Laser Center in Washington, D.C.
 So how do you know if your current hairstyle is too tight?
-Pain, hair loss and a secondary infection are all good indicators, especially if you wear a weave, extensions or braids or cornrows.
+Pain, hair loss, and secondary infection are all good indicators, especially if you wear a weave, extensions or braids, or cornrows.

 Could you have traction alopecia?

 By examining your styling routine, you can catch patterns that may lead to traction alopecia.